slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ### On courage

 <!--
+> *"He who jumps into the void owes no explanation to those who stand and watch."
+> *"You cannot fix what you will not face"  -- James Baldwin*
+> *"Speak your mind, even if your voice shakes."  -- Maggie Smith*
+> *"It's better to be a restarined monster than a well-behaved coward."  -- Jordan Peterson*
+> *""
+--
 - bravery is learned -> micro-bravery, start small
 -->

+> *"I bear all the wounds of all the battles I avoided."
+-- Fernando Pessoa*

 > *"Life shrinks or expands in proportion to one’s courage."
 -- Anaïs Nin*